Spring AI Integration

 Next Steps

-- Learn about the basic agents to build minimal AI workflows
+- Learn about basic agents to build minimal AI workflows

 - Explore graph-based agents for advanced use cases